kartoza/sawps/docs/src/user/manual/explore/reports.md

 ### Summary

-The reports table page is a comprehensive platform for exploring, analysing, and interacting with the users data.
-With filters, column search, and data export options, the user have the tools necessary to customise the users data view, find specific information, and export data in the format that suits the users needs.
+The reports table page is a comprehensive platform for exploring, analysing, and interacting with the user's data.
+With filters, column search, and data export options, the user has the tools necessary to customise their data view, find specific information, and export data in the format that suits their needs.